braincomputingsantosh/machine-learning-resources/README.md

 # Machine Learning Resources
 Curated papers, articles, and blogs on **data science & machine learning in production**. ⚙️

-Figuring out how to implement your ML project?
+Figuring out how to implement your Machine Learning project?
 Learn how other organizations did it:

 - **How** the problem is framed 🔎(e.g., personalization as recsys vs. search vs. sequences)
 - **What** machine learning techniques worked ✅ (and sometimes, what didn't ❌)